Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models: Proofs

 When the assumptions of Theorem \ref{theorem:canon_multiplicative}, then,

 Where $\alpha$ is as constructed in Theorem \ref{theorem:canon_multiplicative}. \end{proposition} \begin{proof}

 For simplicity, we would like a subsample that is $o(n)$, so that $\theta_{ds}$ taken on a sample that is $n-n/N$ (and thus none of the expectations are affected up to a $o(1)$ difference).
-That is, on the larger subsample, we want to use the data splitting procedure discussed in Section 2.5 of the main paper.
+That is, on the larger subsample, we want to use the data splitting procedure discussed in Section \ref{sec:data_splitting}.
 We need each split size, $N=N(n)$ to be such that $\sigma_{max}^2/N=o(1)$ and $\sigma_{max}^2/(n/N)=o(1)$.
 This can trivially be satisfied by $N=\Theta(\sqrt{n})$.

 Our goal is to estimate the following,

 From the Prop. \ref{prop:straight_var_in_ds},

 Here, we let,